 Asset class Investment Return (%)

-Asset class 2020 2019
+7,0001,0100 2021 2020

-Debt and fixed income securities 0.9 0.1
+Debt and fixed income securities 0.0 0.9

-Government bonds 0.3 0.4
+Government bonds 0.3 0.3

-Corporate bonds 1.0 0.0
+Corporate bonds 0.0 1.0

-Collective investment undertakings (5.7) (1.0)
+Collective investment undertakings 28.7 (5.7)

-Derivatives (0.1) 0.0
+Derivatives 0.2 (0.1)

 Loans 0.0 0.0

 Cash and cash equivalents 0.0 0.0

-Total 0.4 0.0
+Total 1.5 0.4

-Debt and fixed income securities: The fixed interest portfolio delivered a returned of 0.9% which is ahead of the benchmark which returned 0.0%.
-The benchmark comprises 50% 1-3 year Euro Corporate Index and 50% 3 month Euro Libor.
+Debt and fixed income securities: The fixed interest portfolio delivered a return of 0.0% which is ahead of the benchmark which returned -0.1%.
+The benchmark comprises 20% 0-3 year Euro Government Index and 80% 1-3 year Euro Corporate bond index.

-Collective investment undertakings: For the year the risk asset returned -5.7% versus the benchmark which returned 10.8%.
+Collective investment undertakings: For the year the risk asset returned 28.7% versus the benchmark which returned 10.3%.
 The risk asset benchmark is a combination of equity and hedge fund indices.

-Derivatives: Very low returns were made on derivative positions during the year.
+Derivatives: Low returns were made on derivative positions during the year.
 This is to be expected since the use of derivatives is aimed at offsetting against adverse positions rather than speculation.

-Cash and cash equivalents: With interest rates remaining at low levels, interest on cash remains very subdued at €3,611.
-Cash held in Euros generates a return of nil, preferential to many banks or managers which have negative returns.
+Cash and cash equivalents: With interest rates remaining at low levels, interest on cash remains at €7,925.